codemagic-ci-cd/codemagic-docs/content/rest-api/builds.md

 ### Response

 The request is asynchronous.
-To find the started build you can find the most recent build fetching the next [endpoint](#get-build-statuses).
+The started build is the most recent item in the list when you fetch the [list of builds](#get-list-of-builds).

 ## Get list of builds